artisan-roaster-scope/artisan/_docs/10-curves.md

 **Limits** will allow you to set temp limits on how high or low your curve can go.
 This will keep your curves within reasonable ranges.
 This setting limits the readings accepted by Artisan to the specified range.
 Selecting the standard range of expected temperatures during a roast often already eliminates most of the spikes, because meters experiencing electric noise often return very high or very low readings.

 **Swapping BT and ET without switching wires** is easy.
-If you want to change the readings from the ET and BT probe to swap them, you do that on the filters tab of Curves dialog, by checking the box ET<->BT.
+If you want to change the readings from the ET and BT probe to swap them, you do that on the filters tab of Curves dialog, by checking the box `ET<->BT`.

-IMPORTANT NOTE:  These two filters above are applied directly on the incoming data source before the data is recorded under Roast>Properties>Data tab.
+IMPORTANT NOTE:  These two filters above are applied directly on the incoming data source before the data is recorded under `Roast` >> `Properties`, `Data` tab.
 Therefore data eliminated by the min-max limit and the drop spikes filter is lost forever.
 This is in contrast to the other filters that in the remaining sections that work on the internal raw data and their effect is used to improve the visualization.

 *Filtering During the Roast – ROR*